Dead boy pulled from rubble of latest Russian hit on Ukraine | Headlines

 Kyiv came under fire from about 40 missiles on Friday, authorities said, nearly all intercepted by air defences.

-Kyiv Mayor Vitali Klitschko reported on Saturday that two-thirds of homes had been reconnected to electricity and all had regained access to water.
+Kyiv Mayor Vitali Klitschko reported on Saturday that two-thirds of homes in the country's capital had been reconnected to electricity and all had regained access to water.
 The subway system also resumed service, after serving as a shelter the day before.

+Half of the Kyiv province, which surrounds but doesn't include the Ukrainian capital, still lacked electricity a day after Friday's attack, Regional Gov. Oleksiy Kuleba said, adding that rain and snow, making power lines icy, was complicating efforts to restore power.

 In Kryvyi Rih, 596 miners were stuck underground because of missile strikes, but all were eventually rescued, Mayor Oleksandr Vilkul said late on Friday.

+In allowing EU member states to “provide certain exemptions” for Russian food and fertiliser exporters, Zakharova contended that the EU was recognising that its “restrictive measures have been undermining world food security”.

+Targets of the latest round of sanctions include divisions of the Russian army and all of Russia's parliamentary parties.
+Also included in the package are a ban on the export of aviation engines to Russia and sanctions against the energy and mining sectors The Kremlin on Saturday confirmed that Russian President Vladimir Putin huddled a day earlier with armed forces commanders, including Defence Minister Sergei Shoigu, chief of general staff, Valery Gerasimov.
+He also spoke with commanders from different branches.

-Installation of a protective dome has begun at the Zaporizhzhia nuclear power plant, an official from the Moscow-installed authorities of Ukraine's southeastern Zaporizhzhia province said on Saturday.
+Meanwhile, installation of a protective dome has begun over the spent-fuel storage area at the Zaporizhzhia nuclear power plant, an official from the Moscow-installed authorities of Ukraine's southeastern Zaporizhzhia province said on Saturday.

-Vladimir Rogov said the dome would protect against fragments of shells and improvised explosive devices carried by drones.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)